 ARTICLE 4.
 DELIVERY POINT(S)/MEASUREMENT/PRESSURE/MAINTENANCE

 "Delivery Point(s)" shall be as listed on Exhibit "C" as the same may be amended and supplemented from time to time in accordance with the Facilities Development Plan.
 Gas shall be allocated, measured and paid for at the Measurement Point pursuant to the provisions of Appendix "1".
-Buyer shall maintain a minimum pressure of 5 psig at the inlet flange of the screw compressor applicable to each Delivery Point in accordance with the provisions of the Facilities Development Plan.
+Buyer shall install and maintain compression facilities which have an average design suction pressure of 5 psig, but capable of a minimum pressure of 2 to 3 psig at the inlet meter of the screw compressor applicable to each Delivery Point in accordance with the provisions of the Facilities Development Plan.
+Notwithstanding anything to the contrary herein, Buyer and Seller agree that the pressures maintained at the compression facilities and at the wellhead(s) will be adjusted as reasonable and necessary to optimize production with due consideration for the design and operational capabilities and limitations of the compressor units.
 Seller shall be responsible for transportation of Gas to, and duly tendering the Gas at, the Delivery Point(s).
 Buyer shall be responsible for transportation of Gas from the Delivery Point(s) and each Party assumes all liability therefor and shall indemnify, defend and hold harmless the other Party from any Claims, including injury to and death of persons, arising from any act or incident occurring in respect thereof.
 Buyer shall provide Seller notice of Maintenance Operations within a reasonably practicable time prior to the commencement thereof.
 Any reduction of Gas taken pursuant to a notice of Maintenance Operations shall not be considered a default.

 ARTICLE 5.
 FORCE MAJEURE